Piran on Istrian Peninsula is Awash in Traditions

-Slovenia’s Adriatic coastline may only be 28 miles long, but this stretch of the Istrian Peninsula is awash in deeply-held customs associated with the sea – especially the harvesting of Adriatic sea salt and the world-famous Piran Salt.
+Piran is located on Slovenia’s Istrian Peninsula, surrounded by the Adriatic sea.
+While the Adriatic coastline may only be 28 miles long, it is awash in deeply-held customs associated with the sea- especially the harvesting of the world-famous Piran sea salt.
 During a visit of several days, I bobbed between the towns of Piran and Portorož, dipping my toes in centuries-old traditions that included sea salt harvesting and thalassotherapy.

 Admiring the 180-degree panorama from atop Piran’s highest point, the amount where the Cathedral of St. George is perched, it was easy to appreciate the affinity locals feel with all things nautical.
 Piran occupies the tip of a narrow finger of land that stretches into the shimmering Gulf of Piran, and even at an elevation of almost 1,000 feet the presence of the sea is overpowering.